 The total amount of financial aid offered to a student, including all scholarships and grants, cannot exceed the cost of attendance at the University of Minnesota for that aid year.
-Financial aid offers (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.
+Financial aid offers (e.g., loans, work-study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.
 Additional information for scholarships is available.

-2022-2023 Cost of attendance
+2023-2024 Cost of attendance

-The Cost of Attendance (COA) is based on full-time enrollment for the academic year (fall and spring terms).
+The cost of attendance (COA) is based on full-time enrollment for the academic year (fall and spring terms).
 Costs will vary according to your residency and enrollment status.
 Your actual costs will depend on personal lifestyle choices, as well as your academic program and coursework.

 *These costs are billed to your University student account.

-Cost of attendance expense categories
+Cost of attendance components

-Tuition and fees
+Tuition and required fees

 Residency and reciprocity